ajitsingh98/Data-Science-Interview-Questions-Answers/time_series_analysis_and_forecasting.md

 AIC is defined as:

 $$

 \text{AIC} = T\log(\frac{SSE}{T}) + 2(k+2)

 $$

 $$

 \text{SSE} = \sum_{t=1}^T \eta_{t}^2

 $$

-where $T$is the number of observations used for estimation and$k$  is the number of predictors in the model.
+where $T $ is the number of observations used for estimation and$k$  is the number of predictors in the model.

-The $k+2$part of the equation occurs because there are$ k+2$parameters in the model: the$ k$  coefficients for the predictors, the intercept and the variance of the residuals.
+The $k+2 $ part of the equation occurs because there are$ k+2 $ parameters in the model: the$ k$  coefficients for the predictors, the intercept and the variance of the residuals.

 </details>